 First, on my list?
 Spending more time in Amherst and Rosholt.
 They may seem like just another two small towns Wisconsin, but there's more than meets the eye.
 I've found several places that I want to visit.

 Amherst is home to Central Waters Brewing Company, a Craft Collective partner.
 You can get a bite to eat at Fleming's Cafe or Ambrosia Pub & Grill.
 For consignment and antique lovers, the stores Falcon One Stop and Antiquity Acres are a must visit.
 Lake Emily County Park and the Tomorrow River Trail are a great stop for outdoor lovers.
-In the nearby Nelsonville, you can get your coffee fix at Ruby Coffee Roasters or your art fix at Judah Studios, and visit the historical Rising Star Mill.
+In the nearby Nelsonville, you can get your coffee fix at Ruby Coffee Roasters, and visit the historical Rising Star Mill.

 Rosholt boasts both McZ's Brew Pub and Kozy Yak Brewery and Winery.
 Grab a bite at Flume Creek Family Grill or Sunshine & Grzyba's Rosholt Cafe, or if you just want to shop, head to Rustic Raven's Antiques Oddities & the Unusual Wine & Gifts.
 Or, experience The Nest Art Studios and Gallery.
 If you're like me and like to spend time outdoors, the Benn Conservancy will be a great stop.